The Keys of the Kingdom (film): Reception

-Abel Green of Variety favorably compared the film to The Song of Bernadette, writing it was an "inspired, dignified, artistic, heart-warming cinematogury" about the "cavalcade of a priest's life, played excellently by Gregory Peck".
+Abel Green of Variety favorably compared the film to The Song of Bernadette, writing it was an "inspired, dignified, artistic, heart-warming cinematography" about the "cavalcade of a priest's life, played excellently by Gregory Peck".
 Bosley Crowther of The New York Times felt the adaptation was a "surface shadow of [Cronin's novel] that was so finely wrought", but acknowledged Peck "gives a quiet and forceful performance in the role of the priest and carries a fine impression of godly devotion and dignity."

 James Agee for The Nation declared, "While I was watching The Keys of the Kingdom ...
 I liked it quite well for its sincerity and for what then seemed its reasonably clean effort to present a hero whose heroism is moral.
 As I think it over, much of the sincerity and of the ethics seems beefy, over-comfortable, love-your-fellow-mannish, and in general rather uninteresting."
 Harrison's Reports wrote the film was "a story of sacrifice, tolerance, and faith, told in a dignified, sympathetic, and impressive way.
 The picture's pace is too slow in spots, and the elimination of some of the footage would benefit it, nevertheless, it holds one's attention all the way through.
 Gregory Peck, as the priest, gives a flawless and sensitive performance."

 Edwin Schallert of the Los Angeles Times felt Peck's performance was "a highly inspired achievement in acting of the most sincere type".
 Nevertheless, he regarded the film as "a biographical narrative, painstaking to a high degree, and possessed of both significance and humanness.
 But it lacks the verve and charm of a Going My Way, and ruggedly sets forth the experiences of its hero, centering mostly on his work as a missionary in China."
 A review in Time magazine similarly noted the film "lacks the parochial authenticity, the comic pathos and the sagacious acting which made Going My Way the best of all movies about priests.
 But it is rather more attentive to religion, and its religiousness is not only free of pomp and sanctimony but is also human, dramatic and moving."